 Study area

-We conducted rodent trapping at up-to 7 trapping sites within 4 villages in the Lassa fever endemic zone of the Eastern Province of Sierra Leone.
-We surveyed the rodent community in forested, fallow, agricultural and areas of human occupation (within and outside of homes) along an anthropogenic land use gradient.
+Rodent trapping was conducted at up-to 7 trapping sites within each of 4 villages in the Lassa fever endemic zone of the Eastern Province of Sierra Leone.
+We surveyed the rodent community in forested, fallow and agricultural areas and also in areas of human occupation (within and outside of homes), along an anthropogenic land use gradient.
 Current land-use was classified at the level of trapping site as Agriculture, Fallow-land and Forested.
-Traps placed within villages were further defined as being within human dwellings (Village inside) and outside of permanent structures (Village outside).
+Traps placed within villages were further defined as being within human dwellings (Village inside) and outside permanent structures (Village outside).
 The village sites were enrolled based on accessibility to the sites during all seasons, discussions with the Lassa fever outreach team at Kenema Government Hospital and acceptability of the protocol to the village community.
 Villages and trapping sites were selected to be representative at the study level for land use in Eastern Sierra Leone.

 Figure 1.
 Locations of trapping grids within each village site.
 The trapping grids are shown in each land-use type with the colour of each 49m2 grid indicating the number of trap nights at that location.

 Trap sites were geo-located for repeated trapping activities, changes to land-use at the trapping site were recorded at each visit.
-Within each study site 49 individual Sherman traps (size and reference) were baited with a locally produced mixture of oats, palm oil and dried fish for 4 consecutive nights.
+Within each study site, 49 individual Sherman traps (size and reference) were baited with a locally produced mixture of oats, palm oil and dried fish for 4 consecutive nights.
 Each morning the traps were checked and closed for the day prior to re-baiting during the evening.
 Individual traps placed during each visit were associated with standardised 7m by 7m grid squares (49m2) within trapping sites.
 The number of trap nights and the number of trapped small-mammals by species within each grid square were aggregated.

 Rodent sampling

 Trapped rodents were sedated with halothane and euthanised prior to obtaining morphological measurements and samples of blood and tissue (reference to RVC and local ethics approval) following published guidance (Fichet-Calvet 2014).
 Rodents were sexed based on external and internal genitalia.
-Age estimation was performed through description of the rodents reproductive status (identification of perforate or imperforate vagina, scarring from prior embryo development, current pregnancy status or descent of testes and seminal vesicle development) and weighing of dried eye lenses.
+Age estimation was performed through description of the rodent’s reproductive status (identification of perforate or imperforate vagina, scarring from prior embryo development, current pregnancy status or descent of testes and seminal vesicle development) and weighing of dried eye lenses.
 Carcasses were disposed and processed in the field to eliminate risk of pathogen transmission.

-Molecular identification to species was performed on dried blood spots that were stored at -20°C until processing.
-Genomic DNA was extracted using QIAGEN DNAeasy kits as per the manufacturers instructions [ref].
+Molecular identification of species was performed on dried blood spots that were stored at -20°C until processing.
+Genomic DNA was extracted using QIAGEN DNAeasy kits as per the manufacturer’s instructions [ref].
 DNA extracts were amplified using platinum Taq polymerase (Invitrogen) and cytochrome B primers.
 DNA amplification was assessed through gel electrophoreisis with successful amplification products undergoing Sanger sequencing.
 Obtained sequences were compared using BLAST against NCBI records for rodent cytochrome B.

 Statistical analysis